ledongthuc/CustomSoftwareSerial/README.md

 # CustomSoftwareSerial
 Alternative SoftwareSerial in Arduino.
-CustomSoftwareSerial library allow to configure and custom parity bit, stop bits and data's bit.
+CustomSoftwareSerial library allow you configure and custom parity bit, stop bits and number of data bits.
 Hope it useful for you.

 # Quick tutorial
+Simple demo to use CustomSoftwareSerial
 ```cpp
 #include <CustomSoftwareSerial.h>